 What does it take to be a firefighter?

 No previous experience is needed.
 KVFD firefighters pride themselves on a strong foundation of training that begins on the first day.
 While formal training to ride is eventually required, new members are able to ride in a limited capacity after receiving basic in-house training.

-Initial formal training consists of the Essentials of Firefighting class taught at our Administration facility, Cypress Creek VFD Training Center, and our Stations.
+Initial formal training consists of the Essentials of Firefighting class taught at our new Training Facility, Drill Tower, and at our Stations.
 This class is approximately 90 hours, and spans a total of four months.
 Students receive instruction in theory of fire behavior and suppression, forcible entry, ventilation, property salvage, basic hazardous materials training, as well as first aid and CPR.
-Most of the class is hands-on and successful completion results in State Certification as a Basic Firefighter.
-Upon completing the Essentials of Firefighting class, members are welcome to take additional specialty classes that are applicable to our operations that interest them.
+Most of the class is hands-on and successful completion results in State Certification as a Firefighter I. Upon completing the Essentials of Firefighting class, members are encouraged to continue their training through a Firefighter II completer course and are welcome to take additional specialty classes that are applicable to our operations that interest them.
 Such classes include vehicle rescue, rope rescue, hazardous materials, and advanced firefighting operations.

 Weekly maintenance and training nights are held every Monday night from 7-9pm.
 Officers and senior firefighters conduct drills to sharpen everyone’s skills or to try out a new procedure.

-If you are at least 18 years of age, and this interests you, stop by one of our stations on a Monday evening, introduce yourself, meet your fellow firefighters, and ill out an application.
+If you are at least 18 years of age, and this interests you, stop by one of our stations on a Monday evening, introduce yourself, meet your fellow firefighters, and then fill out an application online.